 Fellows will work directly with candidates running for local office (county board, city council, town and village board, and school boards) in their assigned area.
-They will serve as, in essence, campaign managers to a couple of candidates at a time, while acting as a liaison between Wisconsin Progress and the many spring candidates we work with.
+They will serve as, in essence, campaign managers to no more than two candidates at a time, while acting as a liaison between the Wisconsin Progress Candidate Services Department and the many spring candidates we work with.

 Fellows will aid in targeting and conducting voter contact by working with candidates to cut turf, knock on doors, make phone calls, etc.

 Fellows may assist candidates with their finance reports, be in charge of developing the candidate’s budget, and aid in fundraising efforts by conducting donor research, staffing call time, and helping plan and manage events.

 Fellows will help with messaging and communication for candidates, including literature development of door hangers, mailers, letters to the editor, etc. They will oversee the implementation of a mail plan.

 Fellows will recruit, train, and manage local volunteers.

 Fellows must have some level of prior campaign experience and/or taken part in a training program such as the Advanced Democratic Leadership Institute.

 Fellows must be able to commit 10-15 hours per week to their candidates from January - April 2018.